 Josh Begley is a data artist and web developer based in Brooklyn, New York.
 He is the creator of Metadata+, an iPhone app that tracks U.S. drone strikes.
-His work has appeared in Wired, The New York Times, NPR, The Atlantic, The Guardian, New York Magazine, and at the New Museum of Contemporary Art.
+His work has appeared in Wired, The New York Times, The Atlantic, The Guardian, New York Magazine, on NPR, and at the New Museum of Contemporary Art.

 A graduate of NYU’s Tisch School of the Arts, Josh currently works at The Intercept, a publication of First Look Media.
 See more at joshbegley.com

 African American Studies 116: Slavery and African American Life before 1865